graphprotocol/mission-control-indexer/k8s/README.md

 query the Prometheus instance in the cluster and the Postgres database.
-Note that Grafana runs in a container and stores its dashboards in non-persistent storage - any changes you make to the dashboards will be lost when the Grafana container is restarted.
+Note that Grafana runs in a container and stores its dashboards in non-persistent storage - any changes you make to the dashboards will be lost when the Grafana container is restarted unless you use the Grafana UI to back them up outside the cluster.
 Upon creation, the container uses the default Grafana username and password, `admin` for both.

 By default, the Grafana container has the following dashboards: